cmstas/HggAnalysisDev/Skimming/README.md

 3.submission via [ProjectMetis](https://github.com/aminnj/ProjectMetis)

-first checkout the repository https://github.com/aminnj/ProjectMetis and set up environment via ```console source setup.sh```
+first checkout the repository https://github.com/aminnj/ProjectMetis and set up environment via ```source setup.sh```

 then use the example you find in this repository.